skip to Main Content

 Getting around Amsterdam

 Moving to Amsterdam will allow you to use the excellent network of public transportation that the city, and the rest of the Netherlands, has to offer.
 From National rail services to buses and the metro, getting around the city is cheap and simple.
-Where there is no metro, such as the northern parts of the city, bus connections are well-established and punctual, meaning you can always get where you need to be on time.
+Where there is no metro, such as in the northern parts of the city, bus connections are well-established and punctual, meaning you can always get where you need to be on time.
 More information on costs and timings can be found on the GVB’s website.

-Tickets can be bought in advance at stations, post offices, vending machines or drivers or you can load your tickets onto your OV-chipkaart, which functions just like London’s Oyster card.
+Tickets can be bought in advance at stations, post offices, vending machines or from drivers or you can load your tickets onto your OV-chipkaart, which functions just like London’s Oyster card.
 If moving to Amsterdam, you can apply for a permanent OV-chipkaart

 For longer and hassle-free transport, taxis, though expensive, are in high supply.